nicklambson/go-global/README.md

 ![](images\no_unicode.png)

-They could instead be viewing a beautiful Chinese poem, *"Reading Laozi"*
+They could instead be viewing a Chinese poem, *"Reading Laozi"*

 ![](images\unicode.png)